comp110-lytle/comp110/site/resources/syllabus.md

 This course is intended to teach basic computer programming skills to students ranging from those with no prior programming experience to those with some prior experience.
 This course aims to teach general programming language concepts and semantics, problem definition, problem solving, logical and recursive thinking, through algorithm development and writing programs.
 Additionally, the course offers broad exposure to some of today's key issues of computing in society.

+The course also adresses the following IDEAs in Action General Education Quantitative Reasoning Learning outcomes:

+1. Summarize, interpret, and present quantitative data in mathematical forms, such as graphs, diagrams, tables, or mathematical text.
+2. Develop or compute representations of data using mathematical forms or equations as models, and use statistical methods to assess their validity.
+3. Make and evaluate important assumptions in the estimation, modeling, and analysis of data, and recognize the limitations of the results.
+4. Apply mathematical concepts, data, procedures, and solutions to make judgments and draw conclusions.
+5. Synthesize and present quantitative data to others to explain findings or to provide quantitative evidence in support of a position.

 # Course Structure